kkpdealwis/k8s-gcp-terraform-iac/README.md

-## Importing an Instance in GCP using Terraform
+## Importing an Instance in GCP Using Terraform

 ```
 import {